flutter/website/animations/hero-animations/index.md

 Key information:

+* The starting route is implicitly pushed by MaterialApp when HeroAnimation is provided as the app's home property.
-* An InkWell wraps the hero, making it trivial to add a tap gesture to the both the source and destination heroes.
+* An InkWell wraps the image, making it trivial to add a tap gesture to the both the source and destination heroes.
 * Defining the Material widget with a transparent color enables the image to "pop out" of the background as it